Planned Giving

 Gift of Securities

-Giving stocks, bonds, or other securities is a superb way to show support of the College’s programs.
-If you have marketable securities that have increased substantially in value, the tax law makes it possible for you to make an important gift at a very low after-tax cost.
-The deduction for long-term securities would be the fair market value on the date of the gift, limited to 30 percent of your adjusted gross income in that year, with any excess carried over to subsequent tax years.
+Giving stocks, bonds, or other securities is a superb way to show support for the College’s programs.
+If you have marketable securities that have increased substantially in value, the tax law allows you to make a meaningful gift at a very low after-tax cost.
+The deduction for long-term securities would be the fair market value on the gift date, limited to 30 percent of your adjusted gross income in that year, with any excess carried over to subsequent tax years.

 Gifts of Personal Property